 Four Possible Ways on How to Kill Wild Onions

-Wild onions, and their close sibling, wild garlic, resemble chives or green onions in appearance.
-They related to the onions and garlic common to be cultivated on purpose in gardens.
-Wild onions can thrive in different soil conditions, such as wet and heavy soil or drought, hard and cold soil.
+Wild onions, along with their close relatives wild garlic and wild onion, bear a striking resemblance to chives or green onions in appearance.
+They are akin to the onions and garlic plants deliberately cultivated in gardens.
+These persistent weeds can thrive in various soil conditions, from wet and heavy to dry, hard, and cold.

-Wild onions grow during colder seasons, so you may not see them appear on your lawn well until the fall season.
+Wild onions grow during colder seasons, so you may not see them appear on your lawn well until fall.
 That being said, it is not rare to see them continue to grow during the early spring days.

 Regardless of when you are planning to remove them, here are several possible ways how to kill wild onions in your yard: